Maioht/counter-calculator/README.md

 There are two functions to calculate speed and distance. main program makes

-  main.js : includes Functions calculates network speed and device distance, and main program.
+  main.js : includes main program and Functions calculates network speed and device distance.

   The calculation is run in the main program, which prints the desired information.